 - Hiking Trails: If you’re a nature lover you won’t be short of experiences in Lanzarote.
 Hiking trails are all over the island; each more beautiful than the last.

-- Cueva de los Verdes – La Corona volcano formed a series of tunnels and volcanic tubes which are over 6km long.
+- Cueva de Los Verdes – La Corona volcano formed a series of tunnels and volcanic tubes which are over 6km long.
 They were used in the 17th century to hide from pirate attacks.
-The space was later setup as an art exhibition space by César Manrique.
+The space was later set up as an art exhibition space by César Manrique.

 - You can pre-book tours that include visits to Los Jameos del Agua which is also decorated by César Manrique.
 Jameos del Agua is located inside the volcanic tunnel.
 It was created when the sea water seeped in and created an interior lake.
 It is very beautiful!

-- César Manrique House Museum – For a closer look at the life of one of the most famous artist of Lanzarote, visit César Manrique’s home-turned-museum.
+- César Manrique House Museum – For a closer look at the life of one of the most famous artists of Lanzarote, visit César Manrique’s home-turned-museum.
 Manrique’s distinct blend of art and nature, as seen across the island at his various sites, inspired him to build his home directly into an old lava flow.

 - Volcanic Wineries – If you like wine, visit La Geria, a protected area that is the quintessential Lanzarote vineyard.
 You can book a walking guide through a variety of vineyards, sampling extraordinary wine from each as you go.